OriDriham/PreElectionNewsCoverage/README.md

 The program will generate various output files, including:

 - Plots for candidate scores, sentiment scores, and readability metrics.
-- Summaries of articles for each election year saved in the 'results' directory.
+- Summaries of articles for each election year saved in the `results` directory.

 # Design